obsproject/obs-websocket/docs/generated/protocol.md

 The specified input (obs_source_t-OBS_SOURCE_TYPE_INPUT) had the wrong kind.

 - Identifier Value: `605`
 - Latest Supported RPC Version: `1`
 - Added in v5.0.0

+---

+### RequestStatus::ResourceNotConfigurable

+The resource does not support being configured.

+This is particularly relevant to transitions, where they do not always have changeable settings.

+- Identifier Value: `606`
+- Latest Supported RPC Version: `1`
+- Added in v5.0.0